EthanPui/hackernews-typescript/README.md

 	- Implementing signup/login functionality (authenticate users against API, also allow us to check permissions of users for certain API operations)
 	- Add vote feature

 # Learning Notes
+1. GraphQL schema are object types, which just represent a kind of object you can fetch from your service, and what fields it has.
 ![Image showing Query and Mutators](learning-img/query-mutators.png)